 Around the headland to the old Portuguese city of Galle.

-If you enjoyed Jungle Beach Unawatuna, you may also like:
+If you enjoyed Jungle Beach Unawatuna, check out our Sri Lanka Travel Plan.
+You may also like: